The yeast,

 overgrowth.

-The Candida skin infection may be brought under control with anti-fungal medications like topical creams.
-But the infection may recur if a favourable environment is created again.
+Candida caused skin infection can be brought under control with anti-fungal medications like topical creams.
+But the infection may recur if a favorable environment is created again.
 With strict personal hygiene, keeping weight under check, regulation of blood sugar, a low-carbohydrate diet, total elimination of sugar, stress control, regular exercise, use of probiotics, and other life-style changes it is possible to keep Candida skin infections at bay.
 This holistic approach will help prevent not only Candida but also other diseases.